ai-gamer/ai-gamer.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am a third-year PhD student studying Computer Science at Nanyang Technological University.
 I am very fortunate to be advised by Prof. [Bo An](https://personal.ntu.edu.sg/boan/).
-My research focuses on reinforcement learing, deep learning and their applications in finance especially quantitative trading.
-I am the technical lead of an open-source RL for trading platform [TradeMaster](https://github.com/TradeMaster-NTU).
+My research focuses on reinforcement learing (RL), deep learning and their applications in finance.
+I am also the technical lead of an open-source RL for trading platform [TradeMaster](https://github.com/TradeMaster-NTU).

 `I am actively looking for quant trader & researcher positions anywhere!` {style="text-align: justify;"}